tied/atlassian-web-accessibility/confluence-edits-6.13.0/Readme.md

 # Confluence 6.13.0 Accessibility Modifications
-Tested on Confluence Version 6.13.0
+Currently undergoing testing on Confluence Version 6.13.0

 All of these files go into \<install dir\>/confluence